 - Keep the washer well-balanced.
 A washer that "walks" or is off-balance not only makes lots of noise, but it also causes wear and tear on washer parts.

 - A washer consumes nearly the same about of electrical energy whether a small load is washed or the washer is full.
 As often as possible, wash a full load to reduce energy costs in the laundry.

 - Unless clothes have grease stains, use cold water for washing.
-Heating water consumes about ninety percent of the energy involved in operating a clothes washer.
-Just switching water temperature from hot to warm can can cut energy use in half.
+Heating water consumes the vast majority of the energy involved in operating a clothes washer.
+Just switching water temperature from hot to warm can cut energy use in half.

 Get Best Cleaning Results